 EnergySmart Home Kits

-The classroom Energysmart program will resume in the fall for the 2019-2020 school year.
-Presentations will be conducted in October.
+The classroom Energysmart program will resume in the fall for the 2020-2021 school year.
+Presentations will be conducted virtually in October and November.
 Space is limited, so register early!

-Fourth grade teachers and administrators may register by clicking the link above.
-After school eligibility is determined, you will be contacted to schedule the assembly and set up deliveries of teacher materials and Take Action Kits.
+Fourth grade teachers and administrators may register by clicking here.
+After school eligibility is determined, you will be contacted to schedule the virtual classroom visit and set up deliveries of teacher materials and the student Take Action Kits.

-- Teachers must submit 80% or more of students’ Home Energy Worksheets online by the specified deadline, to earn the $50 gift card.
+- Post-presentation, teachers must submit 70% or more of students’ Home Energy Worksheets online, by the specified deadline, to be entered to win a $100 Amazon giftcard.